Amanda Byram: Television career

 She has co-hosted the British gameshow Total Wipeout alongside Richard Hammond, from 3 January 2009.
 After 5 series and 1 Winter series, the final episode was aired on 31 December 2012.

 She also regularly co-hosted Something for the Weekend with Tim Lovejoy, standing in for Louise Redknapp, as well as standing in for Lovejoy on its replacement series, Sunday Brunch.

 In 2010, she appeared in one episode of Supersize vs Superskinny, helping Anna Richardson get the perfect body.
 On 6 August 2010, Byram presented This Morning with Paddy McGuinness.

 Byram was a guest on the first episode of the BBC One panel game Ask Rhod Gilbert.

 In January and February 2011 she presented selected Strictly Come Dancing Live! shows across different locations.
 Kate Thornton presented the shows that Byram missed.

 Byram at the 2013 BAFTA Film Awards.

 On 8 January 2011, Byram appeared in an episode of BBC One show The Magicians.
 As the celebrity on the losing team, she had to endure the forfeit trick at the end of the episode, laying on a bed of nails while a motorcycle drove over her and Chris Korn.

 Byram hosted a new TV show for Sky 1 HD, called Don't Stop Me Now, in 2012.
 The first episode aired on 18 March 2012.

 On 31 May 2013, Byram presented This Morning with Jake Humphrey.

 In November 2016, it was reported and later confirmed that Byram would host the Irish version of Dancing with the Stars alongside Nicky Byrne.
 The series started in January 2017 on RTÉ One and is based on the format of the original British TV series Strictly Come Dancing.
 On 28 August 2018, after two series, Byram confirmed that she would not be returning as a presenter in 2019.

 From 2019 to 2022, Byram served as a host on Food Unwrapped.

 Personal life

 Before she moved to the United States, Byram was in a relationship with comedian Patrick Kielty.
 Currently living in Fulham, South-west London, she was engaged to former rugby union player Craig McMullen.
 However, she announced in January 2012 that she had split from him.

 Since April 2014, she has been in a relationship with Julian Okines, a creative content producer.
 In December 2015, they announced their engagement, and they got married in April 2016.
 Byram gave birth to their son named Phoenix in November 2021.

-She adheres to a vigorous fitness routine and is known for being proud of her physique.
+She adheres to a fitness routine and is known for being proud of her physique.